Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

 \subsubsection{Results on Different Benchmarks}

-Table \ref{table:main_result} and table \ref{table:main_result2} present the performance on different benchmarks and teacher-student pairs.
-The \textit{T. Scratch} and \textit{S. Scratch} denotes the training accuracy of the teacher and student model from scratch using the original training data.
-N\textbackslash{}A presents that we cannot achieve the result from PRE-DFKD and only pick the value from their original paper.
-The $Agree@1$ and $L_p$ for the teacher model is 1.0 according to their definition.
-From table \ref{table:main_result}, we observe that CuDFKD performs better than most methods including the non-memory methods in CIFAR10.
-What's more, the replay-based methods like CMI\cite{fang2021contrastive} and PRE-DFKD\cite{binici2022robust} need an extra memory bank or memory generator, while our CuDFKD only adds a scheduler for the training.
-For different teacher-student pairs in CIFAR10, we get the best performance overall metrics in Table \ref{table:main_result}.
+Table \ref{table:main_result} and Table \ref{table:main_result2} present the performance of different benchmarks and teacher-student pairs.
+The labels \textit{Vanilla Teacher} and \textit{Vanilla Student} refer to the training accuracy of the teacher and student models, respectively, obtained by training them from scratch using the original training data.
+The metrics $Agree@1$ and $L_p$ for the teacher model are 100.00\% and 1.0000 respectively, according to their definitions.
+From Table \ref{table:main_result}, we observe that CuDFKD outperforms all the methods.
+Furthermore, memory-based methods such as CMI \cite{fang2021contrastive} and PRE-DFKD \cite{binici2022robust} require an extra memory bank or memory generator, while our CuDFKD only adds a scheduler for the training.
+For different teacher-student pairs in CIFAR10, we achieve the best overall performance metrics, as shown in Table \ref{table:main_result}.
+It is worth noting that we use the same hyperparameter settings and code implementation as the original paper by CMI\footnote{\href{https://github.com/zju-vipa/CMI}{https://github.com/zju-vipa/CMI}}.

-Considering the harder benchmarks, we also implement CuDFKD on Tiny ImageNet, and the result is presented in Table \ref{table: timgnet}.
-Because Tiny ImageNet has a larger image resolution from $32 \times 32$ to $64 \times 64$, we achieve the hyperparameters of generator models from the original paper and freeze them, and further adjust the hyperparameter of curriculum strategy $\mathbf{v}^*$.
-Moreover, we retrain the teacher model on the benchmark and then perform CuDFKD.
-For other DFKD methods, we use the same architecture of the generator as CuDFKD.
-In table \ref{table: timgnet}, the results CMI and ADI don't get reasonable performance in our implementation.
-The above reinterpretation shows that CurrKD has stable and good performance at more difficult benchmarks.
+For harder benchmarks, we also implement CuDFKD on Tiny ImageNet, and the result is presented in Table \ref{table: timgnet}.
+The larger image resolution of Tiny ImageNet from $32 \times 32$ to $64 \times 64$ required us to adjust the hyperparameters of the generator models from the original paper and freeze them.
+Additionally, we adjust the hyperparameters of the dynamic strategy further $\mathbf{v}^*$ and retrain the teacher model on the benchmark before performing CuDFKD.
+For comparison with other DFKD methods, we used the same generator architecture as CuDFKD.
+From Table \ref{table: timgnet}, we observe that CMI and ADI did not perform well in our implementation, while CuDFKD maintained stable and optimal performance, even in the face of more challenging benchmarks.

-\subsubsection{Robustness at the evaluation sets.}
+\subsubsection{Robustness at the evaluation sets}

+To evaluate the robustness and fidelity of CuDFKD, we compute two metrics, namely the average Top-1 agreement ($Agree@1$) and the average probability loyalty ($L_p$).
+Tables \ref{table:main_result} and \ref{table:main_result2} show the results, from which we make the following observations: